Does your workplace need a chaplain?

 Workplace chaplaincy is about a lot more than faith and praying with or for employees.
 In fact, most companies maintain guidelines for when a chaplain can openly engage in religious talk.
 Our research shows that chaplains spend most of their time engaged in activities that have little to do with religion, at least at face value.
 For instance, they refer distressed employees to professional counselors for assistance with issues such as substance abuse or marital problems.

-We have also found that chaplains are particularly suited for businesses that rely on immigrant or refugee workforces that may need practical assistance in order assimilate into American society.
+We have also found that chaplains are particularly suited for businesses that rely on immigrant or refugee workforces that may need practical assistance in order to assimilate into American society.
 Some chaplains conduct workshops on how to create a household budget or balance a checkbook, and they are often involved with immigration assistance.

-More than anything workplace chaplains practice a “ministry of presence.”
+More than anything, workplace chaplains practice a “ministry of presence.”
 We have heard over and over again from employees that they appreciate chaplains for simply “being there,” for checking in, and for listening.
 Confidentiality is paramount for workplace chaplains, and when employees have someone they can trust to maintain privacy from the “higher-ups,” it can dramatically transform one’s work experience.

 For all of its promises, however, workplace chaplaincy is not without its challenges.
 Consider the story of Sally and Chaplain Dan.
 We don’t know Sally’s religious affiliation.
 Is she Christian?
 If so, is she a Methodist, an evangelical, a regular church attendee?
 What about Chaplain Dan?
 What kind of training does he have?
 Did you assume he was a Christian?
 What if we told you he was a rabbi?
 Would this change your understanding of the story?
 In one sense, we hope not, because chaplains aspire to serve workers of any faith tradition or worldview.
-Still, corporate chaplaincy continues to dominated by chaplains from Protestant Christian traditions.
+Still, corporate chaplaincy continues to be dominated by chaplains from Protestant Christian traditions.
 Maintaining an interfaith approach is delicate work, and from time to time chaplains have been disciplined for overstepping boundaries.

-Despite the challenges of serving today’s diverse workforce, our research clearly indicates that corporate chaplaincy services are one of those rare win-wins for employer and employee alike, regardless of one’s faith tradition.
+Despite the challenges of serving today’s diverse workforce, our research clearly indicates that corporate chaplaincy services are one of those rare win-wins for employers and employees alike, regardless of one’s faith tradition.
 Finding ways to develop a larger and more diverse pool of workplace chaplains and provide more formalized training will help corporate chaplaincy programs become more effective and spread to even more industries and offices across the country.